dreamzor/xsde-cmake/README.md

 xsde-cmake
 ==========

-*CMakeLists.txt for building CodeSynthesis XSD/e*
+CMakeLists.txt for building CodeSynthesis XSD/e runtime

 You can only download binaries/makefiles at XSD/e download page (http://www.codesynthesis.com/products/xsde/download.xhtml), so it becomes a mess if your project uses CMake: use different binaries for different platforms is pain.
 It's much more convenient to compile everything from sources.